 Codeine may also be used to control a cough.

 HOW TO USE: Take this medication by mouth as directed by your doctor.
 Pain medications work best when taken at the first signs of pain.
 If you wait until the pain has worsened, the medication may not work as well.
 The dosage is based on your medical condition and response to therapy.
 For children, the dosage is also based on weight.

 If you are using the liquid form, read the Medication Guide provided by your pharmacist before you start taking codeine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
-If you are extremely drowsy after using this medication, consult your doctor or pharmacist promptly.
-Your dosage may need to be lowered.

 If so directed by your doctor, you may also use long-acting narcotic medications for ongoing pain.
 In that case, this medication might be used when needed for sudden attacks of "breakthrough" pain.
 Also follow your doctor's or pharmacist's instructions for the safe use of non-narcotic pain relievers (e.g., acetaminophen, ibuprofen).
 Ask your doctor or pharmacist if you have any questions about your treatment.